-Scanning photos is easy and fast with apps
+Scanning photos is fast and easy with a phone

-If you are short on time, or need to scan photos on the fly, just use an iPhone or iPad and a good photo scanning app.
-It’s much faster and easier than hooking up a desktop scanner to your computer, scanning one photo at a time, then manually cropping, saving and organizing them.
+If you are short on time, or need to scan photos on the fly, a smartphone and a photo scanning app can save the day.
+It’s faster and easier than hooking up a scanner to your computer, scanning one photo at a time, then manually cropping and saving each picture.

 How’s the image resolution when you scan with iPhone?

 Very good.
-Current iPhone and iPad models have 12 megapixel cameras, and their digital sensors are very good.
+Current iPhone and iPad models have 12 megapixel cameras, and their digital sensors are vastly improved.
 In practical terms, this means that you can get high resolution pictures even in less than ideal lighting conditions.

-To get high quality scans with these apps, you need to follow a few simple rules.
+To get high quality scans, you need to follow a few simple rules.

-2. No flash: Never use flash while scanning, for precisely the reasons mentioned above regarding electric and fluorescent lighting.
-Turn OFF flash before you scan.
+2. No flash: Never use a flash when scanning, for exactly the same reasons as for electric and fluorescent lighting.
 See the reflections and flash glare in the photos below:

-3. No zoom: Using the digital zoom on your smartphone will reduce image resolution.
-Bring the camera closer to the photo being scanned, instead of holding it further away and zooming in.
-As photozxels.com explains, “Digital zoom….takes a central portion of the image and enlarges it, thus ‘simulating’ optical zoom.
-In other words, the camera crops a portion of the image and then enlarges it back to size.
+3. Don’t zoom: Using the digital zoom on your smartphone will reduce image resolution.
+Instead, hold the camera closer to the photos.
+As photozxels.com explains, “Digital zoom takes a central portion of the image and enlarges it, thus ‘simulating’ optical zoom.
+The camera crops a portion of the image and then enlarges it back to size.
 In so doing, you lose image quality.”

-4. Scan fewer: Scanning four at a time is faster, but you’ll lose on resolution.
+4. Scan fewer photos per frame: Scanning four at a time is faster, but you’ll lose on resolution.
 If you scan one or two photos at a time, you’ll get much sharper scans.

 Fewer photos per frame

-5. Steady hands: Since the photos being scanned are close to the camera, you must hold the iPhone or iPad very steady while scanning.
-Can be difficult, especially with iPad.
-An easy solution is to place the iPhone or iPad on a locker stand, and position the photos below it.
-Use a Bluetooth remote or your iPhone’s headphone cable to operate the camera shutter remotely.
+5. Steady hands: Since the photos being scanned are so close to the camera, you must hold your iPhone or iPad very steady while scanning.
+This can be difficult if you have shaky hards, especially with iPad.
+An easy solution is to place the iPhone or iPad on a locker stand, and place the photos below it.
+You may also use a Bluetooth remote or your iPhone’s headphone cable to operate the camera shutter remotely.

-6. Hold camera closer: Don’t hold the camera so far that in the viewfinder, the photos look like postage stamps.
+6. Hold camera closer (but not too close): Don’t hold the camera so far that in the viewfinder, the photos look like postage stamps.
 And don’t hold it so close that the photos extend beyond the scanner frame.
 All four corners of every photo must be visible in the scan.

 In the above examples, #1 is the correct way to scan.
 In #2, the camera is too far.
 Too much background; too little photo.
 So, while cropping will be correct, more pixels will be discarded and you’ll get a low resolution scan. #3 is also wrong, because if the camera is too close and the photo extends beyond the scanner frame, cropping may be inaccurate.